zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 ### Showcases

-Check out the [GenAI](https://marketplace.mendix.com/link/component/220475) showcase app in the Marketplace to see how you can apply prompt engineering in practice to let a model perform specific tasks from a Mendix app.
+Check out the [GenAI](https://marketplace.mendix.com/link/component/220475) showcase app in the Marketplace to see how you can apply prompt engineering in practice to let a model perform specific tasks from the Mendix app.

 ### Bedrock and Anthropic Claude